Post-Norm can Resharpen Attention: Theoretical Analysis

 Let us first provide a hardcoded model that is precise up to level $D$.
 In Theorem \ref{theorem:bounds and length generalization}, we will show that its embedding and key dimensions $v-1$ are actually the smallest possible dimensions with which it is possible to solve the task.

 \begin{example} For any vocabulary size $v$, we now give a formula for a model that is arbitrarily close to being perfect if we choose $C>0$ large enough.
 It uses embedding and value dimensions $d=d_v=v-1$, and key dimension $d_k=1$.
-We can use the following parameter matrices: